Mechanical-Advantage/AdvantageScope/docsSite/docs/legal/privacy-policy.md

 Some AdvantageScope features integrate with [The Blue Alliance](https://www.thebluealliance.com/privacy) to provide additional functionality (as indicated by the text "Powered by The Blue Alliance").
 These interactions are covered by The Blue Alliance's [privacy policy](https://www.thebluealliance.com/privacy).

+When opening files in the Hoot (.hoot) log format, AdvantageScope may integrate with software published by Cross The Road Electronics LLC (CTRE).
+Use of your data is subject to CTRE's policies, terms and conditions.
+Contact CTRE at support@ctr-electronics.com for more information.

 Opening videos from The Blue Alliance or YouTube requires that the AdvantageScope application interface with Google services, as covered by the Google [privacy policy](https://policies.google.com/privacy).

-Users of AdvantageScope beta releases who choose to fill out the feedback survey are interacting with Google Forms, which is also covered by Google's privacy policy
+Users of AdvantageScope beta releases who choose to fill out the feedback survey are interacting with Google Forms, which is also covered by Google's privacy policy.

 ## Contact